 It’s a perfect choice if you’re looking for a microphone that needs to be a bit versatile over the detection mic.
 Hence, if you’re into many things, or about to start venturing beyond speech recognition needs, you can consider this one as a sound suggestion (pun intended).

 With its vintage design, quality build, and excellent sound directivity, Blue Yeti combines the convenience of USB microphones with the quality of most high-end recording devices.
 For those who have never had professional equipment before, without a doubt, this one will be a sensation.

 The good news is that it also has a very moderate price point, comparable to a computer accessory rather than a professional studio recording device.

 Extra tips for a smooth dictation experience

 Get the right dictation software – the dictation app you choose will make a huge difference.
 After checking nearly all of them, I’m still advocating the use of Nuance Dragon.
-Yes, it’s a bit pricey ($150 for the individual license), but it gives you lots of options, and extra high quality of voice recognition.
+Yes, it’s a bit pricey ($150 for the individual license), but it gives you lots of options and extra high-quality voice recognition.
 The biggest benefit is that it allows you to dictate within seconds in any text field on your computer.